 - talk to the vendors and neighbours where possible,

-- meet you at the property to show you our findings first hand,
+- meet you at the property to discuss our findings first hand

-- provide our full contact details and mobile phone number,
+- provide our full contact details and mobile phone number of the surveyor,

-- issue electronic reports within 5 working days of inspection.
+- issue electronic reports approximately one week following inspection.

 We can provide examples of all our survey report formats to enable you to decide which is appropriate for you.

-Building Sense provide the following Pre-Purchase Surveys for residential houses; please contact us for a quotation – 0161 2151229
+Building Sense provide the following Pre-Purchase Surveys for residential properties; please contact us for a quotation – 0161 2151229

 A detailed report on the condition of a building, including budget repair costs and full colour photography.